Shreeya-R/exploratory-data-analysis---customer-loans-in-finance/README.md

 5. What are the possible indicators of loss?

 The above questions have been explored, answered and visualised in the [analysis_visualisation.ipynb](https://github.com/Shreeya-R/exploratory-data-analysis---customer-loans-in-finance/blob/6488d21a46412a42aba677cf7a0348b06a2f8e29/Notebooks%20for%20Explanations/analysis_visualisation.ipynb) notebook.

-2. Practically applying the knowledge
-- funded_amount: impute the median for missing values due to histogram & qqplot indicating skewness to the right.
-- int_rate: impute the median for missing values due to histogram & qqplot indicating skewness to the right.
-- employment_length: impute the median/mode due to skewness & the distribution not being close to that of a normal one
-- last_payment_date: remove missing value rows due to it not being normally distributed & percentage of missing data being very low (0.1346%)
-- last_credit_pull_date: remove missing value rows due to it not being close to a normal distribution & percentage of missing data being extremely low (0.0129%)